-Why are the Student Activities Office and the Office of Multicultural Development the only departments that can sponsor dances on campus?
+Why are the SAO and OMD the only departments that can sponsor dances on campus?

 The Community Covenant’s standards regarding dancing are designed to promote positive dimensions of social dancing without importing what is negative.
 Student Engagement is mandated to implement these godly priorities by planning and sponsoring campus-wide social activities that are fun, wholesome, and community-building activities that befit a community that claims to exist “for Christ and His Kingdom.”
 As members of Student Engagement, the SAO and OMD offices have the knowledge and experience to plan and host campus dances for the College.

 What should I do if I am aware that another student has fallen short in upholding his/her commitment to the Wheaton College community?